The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

   - date: 2023-07-13T00:04:00.446Z
     message: Further math and wording updates to reflect the state of the Machinist job in 6.4.
+  - date: 2023-07-13T17:20:40.239Z
+    message: Additional infographics for the opener section and macro pulling section.
 tags:
   - Machinist
   - MCH